Lancaster, Virginia

 Lancaster is an unincorporated community and census-designated place (CDP) in Lancaster County, Virginia, United States.
 It is the county seat, and is also known as Lancaster Courthouse or by an alternative spelling, Lancaster Court House.
-The community was first drawn as a CDP prior to the 2020 census.
+The community was first drawn as a CDP prior to the 2020 census and had a population of 105 at the said census.

 Lancaster lies along Virginia State Route 3, 23 mi southeast of Warsaw and 7 mi northwest of Kilmarnock, the largest community in Lancaster County.

 Belle Isle and the Lancaster Court House Historic District are listed on the National Register of Historic Places.